LibreTactile/tomat/README.md

 Current version:
 - [tomat-navi-prototype](https://github.com/LibreTactile/tomat-navi-prototype):  Prototype for tomat navigator developed as part of Juan Nino's Phd program.
 Archived on Zenodo: [![DOI](https://zenodo.org/badge/938456969.svg)](https://doi.org/10.5281/zenodo.14977337)
+- [light-launcher](https://github.com/LibreTactile/light-launcher): A "light" version of TOMAT that uses an android app to simulate the TOMAT hardware interface and connect with the navi chrome extension.